-On the contrary, if a young driver adds an older, more experienced driver to their policy, they can expect a reduction in the cost.
+On the contrary, if a young driver adds an older, more experienced driver to their policy, such as a parent, they can expect a reduction in the cost of cover.

 Named driver insurance can often work out cheaper because they will not be driving it as often as the main driver, so there is a lower chance of them being involved in an accident and making a claim on their policy.

 In addition to adding a named driver to your policy, there are also other ways in which you can reduce the cost of cover.

 How to save on car insurance

 In addition to adding a named driver to your policy, you can also try the following tips to cut down the cost of your car cover: